FahimKamal/Unity_Sakura_Tree/README.md

 # Unity Sakura Tree
 Animated Sakura Tree created by following a Youtube tutorial.
 The size of tree, color of leaves and animations all can be modified as needed.
+Watch the tutorial [here](https://youtu.be/0Mn2YzN9iDk?si=zwF9jIPphw6WNCnG).

 https://github.com/FahimKamal/Unity_Sakura_Tree/assets/47342396/4d0c0b97-40bc-45bc-9bbc-c0e219bcf90a